 This syrup or sometimes called “nectar” is also the perfect choice for use in coffee and is praised for its gentle sweetness and the slight hint of rich caramel flavor.
 The sweetness isn’t overpowering, and it really helps to elevate the natural flavors in the coffee.

-This type isn’t the best option for flavoring your coffee; the ingredients and the sweetness level is not suitable for coffee-based drinks – you’ve been warned.
+This type isn’t the best option for flavoring your coffee; the ingredients and the sweetness level are not suitable for coffee-based drinks – you’ve been warned.
 This variety is specifically produced for use by a mixologist in alcohol-infused cocktails and other cold beverages.

 As the name implies, this type is a concentrated bottle of flavor that typically already contains caffeine.
 These are best suited for cocktails or other cold iced beverages.